 Here we enumerate the 5 most important renewable energy sources along with some examples that showcase how they’re used in building design.

 Solar power is generated from sunlight, which is converted into electricity through solar photovoltaic panels.
-It is on tops in the list of renewable energy sources, as it is sustainable, safe, reliable and clean.
+It is on top of the list of renewable energy sources, as it is sustainable, safe, reliable, and clean.
 It is also one of the easiest and cheapest renewable sources of energy to install in your home.
-For now, solar technologies in the form of photovoltaics and thermal collectors are available in competitive prices.
-However, their use has not been to the expectation specially in building sector to replace the use of fossil fuels.
+For now, solar technologies in the form of photovoltaics and thermal collectors are available at competitive prices.
+However, their use has not been to the expectation especially in the building sector to replace the use of fossil fuels.

-Wind power is generated from atmospheric, temperature and pressure changes that force the movement of air.
-Wind power is safe, reliable and clean, with no greenhouses gases emitted during the generation of electricity.
+Wind power is generated from atmospheric, temperature, and pressure changes that force the movement of air.
+Wind power is safe, reliable, and clean, with no greenhouse gases emitted during the generation of electricity.
 Today, the use of wind energy is becoming one of the most developed areas of alternative energy.
-Throughout Europe there are wind power plants, but they are not able to fully provide the population and the city all the necessary energy.
-This raises the question about the possibility of implementing wind turbines on buildings, as engineering support each home, thus providing the necessary energy to the population of cities, using only renewable energy source.
-It is becoming a cost effective source of renewable energy, with one wind turbine generating enough electricity to power a house.
+Throughout Europe, there are wind power plants, but they are not able to fully provide the population and the city all the necessary energy.
+This raises the question about the possibility of implementing wind turbines on buildings, as engineering support each home, thus providing the necessary energy to the population of cities, using an only renewable energy source.
+It is becoming a cost-effective source of renewable energy, with one wind turbine generating enough electricity to power a house.

 It is clean, renewable, and popular because it can be harnessed from almost anywhere in the world to produce heat and electricity.
 Historically recognized as hot springs, geothermal energy is commonly used today for residential heating and cooling, and electricity generation.
-Although geothermal is not the most widely used source of energy, it is by far one of the most efficient and sustainable systems today and many recent and near future projects are now integrating this solution to their designs.
-Iceland is considered as a leader in the geothermal energy as its facilities generate 25% of the county’s total energy production!
+Although geothermal is not the most widely used source of energy, it is by far one of the most efficient and sustainable systems today and many recent and near-future projects are now integrating this solution into their designs.
+Iceland is considered a leader in geothermal energy as its facilities generate 25% of the county’s total energy production!

-Villa F by Christoph Hesse Architects in Korbach Germany is very promising prototype of how bioenergy can be invested in creating a self sufficiently powered cumminity.
+Villa F by Christoph Hesse Architects in Korbach Germany is the very promising prototype of how bioenergy can be invested in creating a self sufficiently powered community.
 Besides supporting the use of renewable energies, the project aims to strengthen the local economy.
 With time all the houses in the village were connected to this model solution of villa F and got benefited as energy operating costs were significantly reduced.
-The concept to set up self powered communities was developed through concerned citizens’ initiatives.
-Through community participation economic inequality could be regularized providing a more affordable housing.
+The concept to set up self-powered communities was developed through concerned citizens’ initiatives.
+Through community participation, economic inequality could be regularized providing more affordable housing.